 In Prime Video’s ‘Killer Heat,’ the picturesque island of Crete turns into the site of a murder investigation when Leo Vardakis falls to his death while climbing a cliff.
 While it seems like an accident, some people are convinced that Leo was murdered.
-One of those people is the wife of Leo’s twin, Elias.
-Penelope thinks there is some foul play involved in the death of her brother-in-law, who she may or may not have been involved with.
-Private investigator Nick Bali is called in to solve the case.
-However, the deeper he gets into the investigation, the more he seems to reflect on his own actions.
-Directed by Philippe Lacôte, the 2024 film humanises its characters, making them more interesting and compelling.
-The reason behind it being so realistic lies in its inception.
+One of those people is Penelope, the wife of Leo’s twin, Elias.
+She thinks that there is some foul play involved in the death of her brother-in-law, who she may or may not have had an affair with.
+She calls private investigator, Nick Bali, to solve the case.
+While he has no connection to the victim or the suspects, the deeper he gets into the investigation, the more he seems to reflect on his own actions.
+Directed by Philippe Lacôte, the 2024 film humanizes his character, making him more interesting and compelling.
+The reason behind it being so realistic lies in the inception of the story.

 Killer Heat Adapts a Fictional Story by a Celebrated Author

-‘Killer Heat’ is an entirely fictional story which adapts the titular short story from author Jo Nesbo’s 2021 book, ‘The Jealousy Man and Other Stories.’
-The celebrated crime author usually writes full length novel, but this is one of the rare times he ventured into the field of short story writing.
-The idea behind it came with ‘The Jealousy Man,’ which is heavily infused with the complicated emotion of jealousy.
-Nesbo revealed that when he started working on the story, he himself had been working through a fit of jealousy, though he didn’t elaborate more on his person situation at the time.
+‘Killer Heat’ is an entirely fictional tale which adapts the titular short story from author Jo Nesbo’s 2021 book, ‘The Jealousy Man and Other Stories.’
+The celebrated crime author usually writes full length novels, but this is one of the rare times he ventured into the field of short story writing.
+The idea for the collection came with ‘The Jealousy Man,’ which is heavily infused with the complicated emotion of jealousy.
+Nesbo revealed that when he started working on the story, he himself had been working through a fit of jealousy, though he didn’t elaborate more on his personal situation at the time.
 Reflecting on his feelings, Nesbo saw how interesting an emotion jealousy was, how removed from anger and yet just as destructive.
 He also saw jealousy as being quite close to love, but completely flipping the emotion, which becomes tainted with darkness.

-While the idea was still brewing in his head, Nesbo was enjoying the sport of climbing, which is when the initial setup for the story came to his mind.
+While the idea was still brewing in his head, Nesbo was also enjoying the sport of climbing, which is when the initial setup for the story came to his mind.
 The image of a man falling to his death while climbing a cliff stuck in his mind, and from there, he expanded the story into what eventually turned out to be ‘The Jealousy Man.’
-Nesbo stated that even as he was constructing the plot and the structure of the story in his head, he knew that, like any other story, this one needed to have the punch of emotion.
+Nesbo stated that even as he was constructing the plot and the structure of the story in his head, he knew that this one needed to have the punch of emotion.
 Talking about his approach for murder mysteries, the writer said that he often returns to feelings like jealousy as they provide a strong motive to kill someone.
-Still, it needed to be explainable in a way they would make the killer justify his own actions.
+Still, it needed to be explainable in a way that would make the killer justify his/her own actions.

 Just as working the case makes Nick Bali reflect on his own life, Nesbo too used the story to process his own feelings.
 He tapped into his own emotions to let them out on paper, but even as he wrote, he could see a deeper layer in the feeling of jealousy, which is what he tried to get to with the story, even though it remains entirely fictional.